joshuaeckroth/csci431-website/tests/final-fall-2016.md

 Take the [mammographic masses](/mammographic_masses.csv) dataset (as a CSV file) and load into Weka.
 Remove the "birad" column since the [description of the dataset](http://archive.ics.uci.edu/ml/datasets/Mammographic+Mass) says it's non-predictive.
 Next change "shape," "margin," and "severity" to nominals, as the description states.

-Using Weka, "learn" a decision tree that has fewer than 10 leaves.
+Using Weka, "learn" a decision tree that has fewer than 10 leaves ("leaves" as reported by Weka).
 Report the classifier's accuracy after 10-fold cross validation.
 Then describe this tree in English sentences so a non-expert can follow the logic and arrive at a conclusion.

 ## Question 6: Naïve Bayesian classification (15 pts)